merlinmarrs/spaghettini-video-synth/README.md

 Our video synthesis kit plugs in to the Arduino (https://www.arduino.cc/), a reprogrammable embedded micro-controller that can interact with the world through code, and uses the VGAX library (https://github.com/smaffer/vgax) to generate funky video.

 Meet other creative technologists and sharpen your expertise in computer sciences and electronics soldering!"

+**Thank you to Anna Offenwanger for the code !